CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 `BLT-Criminal_Dawn.zip` into `PAYDAY 2/mods`.
 There are a few dependencies which BLT will prompt you to install after launching the game with Criminal Dawn.
 Download them, restart the game, and you should be good to go.
 You'll know if the mod is working because you will have a fresh save file and the game will have an orange/pink colour palette (instead of blue).
+I would also recommend going to `Options > Advanced > Reset Account Progression` to reset your save, as some things may not be set up correctly until you do this.

 When it comes to connecting to the multiworld, always make sure you connect *before* launching the game.
 The client automatically handles switching between different save files (if they exist), but the mod only